 Images that are published or shared should positively reflect people’s involvement in parkrun and should always come from the perspective of celebrating participation as opposed to shaming people or making fun of them.

 Wherever possible, photographs should represent the broad range of participants at an event and include people from as wide a range of backgrounds as possible.

 - We do not support photographers charging individuals for event photography at parkrun events.

 - We do not publish photos with additional watermarks, graphics, or other branding

 - Official volunteer photographers grant parkrun an exclusive irrevocable licence to reproduce photographs and video footage taken at parkrun events and to use those photographs and videos and copies of them without charge in parkrun communications, on parkrun social media channels and in advertising or promotional material related to parkrun.

-We do not allow anyone to film and/or share any drone footage of parkrun events via run reports or social media channels.
+We do not allow anyone to film and/or share any drone footage or images of parkrun events via any parkrun channels.